Cyfrin/solidity-by-example.github.io/README.md

 - [ ] search
 - [ ] build pipeline (.gitignore index.html.js and rebuild it when deploy)
 - [ ] auto deploy on pr merge
-- [ ] css mobile / expand code width to fit 80 columns into mobile

 ### 0.6 memo